:: CULTURAL PROGRAMS ::

 Saratoga Native American Festival

-The Saratoga Native American Festival is a collaborative effort of the Ndakinna Education Center and the NYS Office of Parks Recreation and Historic Preservation.
-The event is open to the general public, with activities taking place under shelter, rain or shine.
-The Festival is part of a regional effort to educate people about the history, cultural traditions, and continued active presence of the Native peoples of the northeast.
+The Saratoga Native American Festival was a collaborative effort of the Ndakinna Education Center with a wide array of local organizations and Native vendors from across the Northeast.
+The event was open to the general public, with activities taking place under shelter, rain or shine.
+The Festival was a part of a regional effort to educate people about the history, cultural traditions, and continued active presence of the Native peoples of the northeast.
 Authentic northeastern Native American Indian drumming and dancing, storytelling, music, crafts, and authentic traditional native foods will be part of each day’s offerings.
 For more information, visit www.saratoganativefestival.com/

 Native American History & The Use of Natural Resources